jamescherti/batchfetch/README.md

   - git: https://github.com/user/project
 ```

 By default, *batchfetch.yaml* is the only untracked file that is ignored.
-The user does not need to add it to the *ignore_untracked_paths* option.
+The user does not need to add it to the *ignore_untracked* option.

 ### How is the Git local paths handled?